Main Courthouse Tour Information

 • Tours are only conducted at the Main Courthouse.

-• All tours must be scheduled at least 4 weeks in advance.
+• All tour requests must be received at least 4 weeks in advance.

-• Guest under the age of 18 must have one chaperone for every ten guests.
+• Guests under the age of 18 must have one chaperone for every ten guests.

-• Groups of 10 to 50 may be broken up into separate groups at the discretion of the tour guide(s).
+• Groups of 10 to 50 may be broken up into separate groups at our discretion.

 • All electronic devices must be turned off during court observations.